kk4w4i/ransomware.agent/README.md

 ## Introduction

 **ransomeware.agent** is my ([kk4w4i](https://github.com/kk4w4i)) thesis project focused on intelligent monitoring of public name-and-shame ransomware sites hosted on the TOR network.

-The aim: support forensics and investigators by automating access to volatile dark web resources.
+The aim is to support forensics and investigators by automating the monitoring process against to volatile dark web resources.

 Inspired by existing efforts like [ransomware.live](https://ransomware.live) and frameworks like Agent-E by emergence.ai, this project explores next-generation agentic workflows for ransomware site analysis.